List of Mickey Mouse Clubhouse episodes: Season 4 (2012–16)

 At the beginning of season three, Disney announced that Mickey Mouse Clubhouse was renewed for a fourth season, set to air on Disney Junior in the summer of 2012.
 Season 4 contains 26 episodes.
-After Wayne Allwine's death, Bret Iwan takes over the voice of Mickey Mouse.
+Following Wayne Allwine's death, Bret Iwan took over the voice of Mickey Mouse.
+In addition, all episodes centered on Minnie Mouse during this season were marketed as "Minnie Specials".

 In 2014, Bill Farmer, the voice actor for Goofy and Pluto, reported that the recording of dialogue for new episodes had ceased, and the series ended in 2016.